NateChoe1/nmark/README.txt

 .p<The raw leaf (represented by "&lt;"), is like the escaped leaf, except that it doesn't escape raw HTML things.

-.p|There are a few things that I still need to add:
+.p|The end goal is for nmark to replace ncdg, but there are a few things that I still need to add:

 *-|Cleaner inline styles (it's not possible to make text that's italicized and
   |bolded).